jgte29/team-casimir-funk-proj02/README.md

 ### Notebook Specific Usage Notes:
 - master_notebook.ipynb: <br>
 1. API Key:
    - In order to access the USDA's database, you will need to sign up for an API Key, which you can do using this [link](https://fdc.nal.usda.gov/api-key-signup.html).
-Once you have one, you will need to enter it when prompted. *See below for example* Alternatively, you can use `DEMO_KEY` for your API key, however, the rate limits are much lower when using this strategy (Hourly Limit: 30 requests per IP address per hour;
+If you already have one from class, that one will work as well. <br>
-Daily Limit: 50 requests per IP address per day).
-Your can learn more about rate limits [here](https://api.data.gov/docs/developer-manual/).
+**Note:** You must enter in your API Key as a **string.**
    ```python
    api_key = 'my_USDA_API_Key_1234' # Enter your API key here
 - nutritional_content.ipynb: <br>